dr-jam/ObserverExercise/README.md

 In order to do this, you must:

-* Create a new `ColorWatcher` field within Pikimini.
+* Create a new property of type `ColorWatcher` within the 'MiniController' class.

-* Instantiate a new `ColorWatcher` object in Pikmini within the `Awake` function.
+* Instantiate a new `ColorWatcher` object within the `Awake` function for the new property.

 * Utilize the `Update` function within `MiniController.cs` in conjuction with the `ColorWatcher`s `Watch` method and the `ColorBinding` `ScriptableObject`.